Category: Skills

 Hooked Noses

 The notch gets caught on stuff.
 Hooked nose carabiners are old fashion.
-You might decide you want this feature, but in general we have moved away from this old design.
+You might decide you want this feature, but most manufacturers and end-users have moved away from this design.

 Short Cowstail: